Your garden always needs tending to, and your number one friend for that is water. Of course, you will need another friend to control your water flow.

 - Allow the hose to shrink back to its original size and length.

-- Store it in a safe place away from direct sunlight or hang it on a hook in a shaded area.
+- Store it safely away from direct sunlight or hang it on a hook in a shaded area.

 - Never drink water out of the hose.

-- Do not leave the hose exposed to direct sunlight or extremely cold weather for a long period of time.
+- Do not leave the hose exposed to direct sunlight or extremely cold weather for a long period.